-One factor that you will need to take into consideration is the dirt bike maintenance cost that over time will arguably be the largest expense in the sport.
-You will need to know how to care and maintain your bike so that you get the most out of it.
+One factor that you will need to take into consideration is the dirt bike maintenance cost that, over time, will arguably be the largest expense in the sport.
+You must know how to care for and maintain your bike to get the most out of it.

 Clean It Up: After every trip through the dirt and mud, clean up your bike so that rust cannot set in and any hidden damage is revealed.
-You may be surprised at seeing a dented, cracked or worn part underneath a cake of mud, so clean off your bike after every trip.
+You may be surprised to see a dented, cracked, or worn part underneath a cake of mud, so clean off your bike after every trip.

-Keep Up the Fluids: As with your car or truck, keeping the fluids up to their proper levels and changing them out when necessary will add a considerable amount of longevity to your investment.
-One of the best dirt bike maintenance tips is to regularly check, maintain and replace the fluids when necessary.
+Keep Up the Fluids: As with your car or truck, keeping the fluids up to their proper levels and changing them out when necessary will add considerable longevity to your investment.
+One of the best dirt bike maintenance tips is regularly checking, maintaining, and replacing the fluids when necessary.

-Replace Parts that Wear: This means your tires, brakes and other parts that are under constant use when your bike is in motion.
-Replacing these items before it show signs of real wear can not only save you on potential repairs, but also may save you from potential injury if the worn parts should break.
+Replace Parts that Wear: This means your tires, brakes, and other parts are under constant use when your bike is in motion.
+Replacing these items before they show signs of real wear can save you on potential repairs and may save you from possible injury if the worn parts should break.

-There are a number of parts and accessories that can help improve the overall performance of your dirt bike which includes the following;
+Several parts and accessories can help improve the overall performance of your dirt bike, which include the following;

 - Chains & More

-To purchase one or more of these parts, you can go through the dealer or an aftermarket parts store that usually sells improved versions.
-You can even buy lighter-weight versions of fenders and other accessories that add to the overall performance of the bike because they weigh less which provides more speed.
+You can go through the dealer or an aftermarket parts store that usually sells improved versions to purchase one or more of these parts.
+You can even buy lighter-weight fenders and other accessories that add to the bike’s overall performance because they weigh less, providing more speed.

 2 Stroke vs. 4 Stroke Dirt Bikes:

-Both 2 and 4 stroke engines may appear to look alike to the untrained eye, but there is a functional difference between them.
+Both 2 and 4-stroke engines may look similar to the untrained eye, but they have a functional difference.

 The stroke refers to the movement of the pistons inside the engine that mix the fuel with the air to create the combustion necessary to propel the motorcycle.
-A 2 stroke engine means that one stroke compresses the air while the second is created by the explosion of fuel which is compressed as well.
+A 2 stroke engine means that one stroke compresses the air while the explosion of compressed fuel creates the second.

-A 4 stroke is more complicated as it starts with a compressed stroke, a return stroke, an exhaust stroke and another return stroke.
+A 4-stroke is more complicated as it starts with a compressed stroke, a return stroke, an exhaust stroke, and another return stroke.
 The added strokes compress the fuel and the air into a mixture primed for the explosion that drives the engine.
-The exhaust stroke rids the engine of the burned out gasses.
-Basically, this means that a 4 stroke engine is much more powerful than a 2 stroke under normal conditions.
+The exhaust stroke rids the engine of the burned-out gasses.
+This means a 4-stroke engine is much more powerful than a 2-stroke under normal conditions.